How the work works

 Broad enough to help across systems, focused enough to get useful results.

 The work covers support, websites, bots, automations, repairs, and technical cleanup.
-That range helps when a problem crosses tools instead of staying neatly inside one category.
+That range helps when a problem crosses tools instead of staying neatly inside one category, and Trista's Treats now stands as the flagship website-build example.

 • Website setup, repair, redesign, and maintenance